A Family Loan Implication

 - Is there a genuine issue requiring trial?

 The judge accepted that a ten-year limitation period applied as per the Real Property Limitations Act, RSO 1990.
 As established in the case of Mortgage Insurance Co. of Canada v.
 Grant, and based on the facts of this case, the judge also found that the cause of action accrued upon execution of the demand mortgage.

 Furthermore, the judge found that the cause of action arose when the mortgage was executed and monies were advanced in July 2003.
 This means that the cause of action expired in 2013.
 As such, there was no genuine issue for trial, and the mortgage was found to be invalid.
 The parents’ claim was dismissed.

 This case highlights that in the event of a demand mortgage being in place, a demand and claim must be made within the limitation period.
 Alternately, the mortgagee should have the mortgagor acknowledge the existence of the mortgage debt within the limitation period.

 Are you dealing with a property dispute in your divorce case?
 Call (905) 581-7222 to get the legal assistance you need to secure a fair case result.
 Our lawyers can review your case and build a strong legal strategy.
-Schedule your free consultation today.
+Schedule your free in-office consultation today.